eBlast Article

 Hope in Hard Times

 In these troubling times, many of us feel anxious, despondent, or alone.
-On Thursday, April 30th at 3:00 P.M., Rev. Josh Pawelek and members of the Pastoral Friends Committee will host a gathering for anyone who is looking for camaraderie and conversation geared towards finding hope in hard times.
+On Tuesday, June 30 at 3:00 P.M., Rev. Josh Pawelek and members of the Pastoral Friends Committee will host a hybrid gathering for anyone who is looking for camaraderie and conversation geared towards finding hope in hard times.
 This will be a hybrid meeting.
-Click here for the Zoom link.
+Watch these Wednesday morning eblasts for a Zoom link.

 ------------------------------